Azure/prometheus-collector/otelcollector/docs/MARINER.md

 * View available [packages](https://eng.ms/docs/products/mariner-linux/gettingstarted/packages/packagesx) and how to request additional ones

 ## Mariner vs. Ubuntu
 Mariner is an RPM-based distro whereas Ubuntu is Debian-based.
 Mariner uses `tdnf` as its package manager whereas Ubuntu uses `apt`.
-The largest differnce between the two then is replacing all the `apt` commands with `tdnf`.
+The largest difference between the two then is replacing all the `apt` commands with `tdnf`.
 [This table](https://eng.ms/docs/products/mariner-linux/gettingstarted/ubuntu/atlas#command-replacement-reference-table) provides all the equivalent commands between the two.
 Not all commands are available with `tdnf`, which is a trimmed-down C-based version of the `dnf` package manager. `dnf` can be installed by `tdnf` with `tdnf install -y dnf` if some extra commands are needed.
 Using `dnf` was useful for debugging to find which repo a package was coming or if it had a different name compared to the Ubuntu package.

 More info about `apt` vs `tdnf` can be found [here](https://eng.ms/docs/products/mariner-linux/onboarding/packaging/packagemanagement).